assuncaocharles/ngx-indexed-db/README.md

 #### deleteObjectStore(storeName: string): void

-Delete the store by name.
+Delete the store by name, return true or false.

 - @param storeName The name of the store to query